With how influential social media has become, any small business knows that a strong social media presence can make or break your business.

 When you first start to promote your small business, making the leap onto social media and building your social presence can be daunting.
 Here are some quick tips on what you should focus on while building and growing your social media presence for your small business.

 Understand which channels are right for your business.

 Before creating content and being present online, make sure you focus on social media channels that are right for your audience and business.
 Especially when you are starting, you don’t need to be on every social media channel, and choosing one to three to focus on can help you spend your time wisely.

 When selecting which channels to focus on, think about who your target audience might be and choose channels that would be most likely to include and prioritize this community.
 These could include age, location, interests, gender, and more.
 For more data about different social media channels, read this article by Sprout Social, “Social media demographics to inform your brand’s strategy in 2021”.

 Build your online brand

-You may want to jump right in and start posting online, but before you do that creating a solidified brand will set you up for success.
+You may want to jump in and start posting online, but creating a solidified brand will set you up for success before you do that.
 Building a brand identity will help you create a cohesive look and feel online and connect the content you make across different platforms.
 Building a recognizable style that highlights what your brand provides that others do not will help your potential customers identify you and help your brand to grow.

 Some questions to think about when designing your brand include: